harshadf/Traffic-Sign-Recognition-Using-Deep-Neural-Network-and-Skipped-Layer-Architecture/README.md

 ```
 Explanation: Sets the random seed for reproducibility.

-The purpose of np.random.seed(0) is to ensure reproducibility in your code by fixing the random number generator's starting point.
+The purpose of np.random.seed(0) is to ensure reproducibility in the code by fixing the random number generator's starting point.

-### Why is this important?
 Many machine learning and deep learning processes rely on randomness, such as:

 - Weight initialization in neural networks